Robert Persons: To the Armada

-Persons spent the winter of 1581–82 at Rouen, and embarked on writing projects.
+Robert Persons spent the winter of 1581–82 at Rouen, and embarked on writing projects.
 He was in close contact with Henry I, Duke of Guise, and through the Duke founded a school for English boys at Eu, on the coast to the north-east.
 Father William Creighton, SJ, was on the way to Scotland.
 He arrived in January 1582 and was briefed by Persons and the duke.
 In April Creighton returned with word from Esmé Stewart, 1st Duke of Lennox; and they went to Paris to confer with William Allen, James Beaton and Claude Mathieu, Jesuit provincial in France, on his military plans and the imprisoned Mary, Queen of Scots.
 The scheme, which Persons supported confidently, advanced further, but was stopped after the raid of Ruthven of August 1582.
 One consequence was that Allen was made Cardinal, as Persons had recommended.

 A new enterprise was projected for September 1583, this time through England.
 Persons was sent by the Duke of Guise with written instructions to Rome.
 He returned to Flanders, and stayed for some time at the court of the Duke of Parma.
 The discovery of the Throckmorton Plot disrupted the plan, and the Duke of Guise became absorbed in French domestic affairs.
 Philip II of Spain took over the lead, placed the Duke of Parma in charge, and limited involvement to Persons, Allen, and Hew Owen.

 It was during this period that Persons was involved in the work later known as Leicester's Commonwealth.
 Distributed covertly, it came to light in 1584.
 Persons is now generally thought not to be the author.
 The British historian John Bossy of the University of York was inclined to disagree.

 There is a scholarly consensus that the intention was to affect French domestic politics, strengthening the Guise faction against Anglophiles.
 Correspondingly his own standing suffered in some quarters.
 Claudio Acquaviva by the end of the year was concerned that the Jesuit strategies for France and the English mission would turn out to be inconsistent in the longer term, and consulted Pope Gregory XIII on the matter.
 Persons as his subordinate had been told to drop plans to assassinate Elizabeth.

-In September 1585, Pope Sixtus V succeeded Pope Gregory XIII, and Persons and Allen went to Rome; Persons was still there when the Spanish Armada sailed in 1588.
+In September 1585, Persons and Allen went to Rome after Pope Sixtus V succeeded Pope Gregory XIII.
+Persons was still there when the Spanish Armada sailed in 1588.
 At this period Allen and Persons made a close study of the succession to Elizabeth I of England, working with noted genealogist Robert Heighinton.
 Persons took his vows of final profession in the Jesuits in Rome on 7 May 1587.